 As a student at London Metropolitan University, an opportunity may exist to study for part of your degree in another European country.

-Erasmus+ is part of the European Union Life Long Learning Programme for co-operation in the field of education.
-Under Erasmus+ London Metropolitan University has student exchange agreements with 30 partners in 13 European countries.
+Erasmus+ is part of the European Union Lifelong Learning Programme for co-operation in the field of education.
+Under Erasmus+, London Met has student exchange agreements with 30 partners in 13 European countries.

 From your second year of study onwards, you can spend one or two semesters (academic year) studying at one of the University's partner institutions, depending on your degree course.
 The period abroad will be fully accredited towards your final degree and no fee will be charged by the host institution during your stay.